bruce-hill/tomo/docs/optionals.md

 ## Implementation Notes

-The implementation of optional types is highly efficient and has no memory overhead for pointers, collection types (arrays, sets, tables), booleans, texts, enums, nums, or integers (`Int` type only).
-This is done by using carefully chosen values, such as `0` for pointers, `2` for booleans, or a negative length for arrays.
+The implementation of optional types is highly efficient and has no memory overhead for pointers, collection types (lists, sets, tables), booleans, texts, enums, nums, or integers (`Int` type only).
+This is done by using carefully chosen values, such as `0` for pointers, `2` for booleans, or a negative length for lists.
 However, for fixed-size integers (`Int64`, `Int32`, `Int16`, and `Int8`), bytes, and structs, an additional byte is required for out-of-band information about whether the value is none or not.